xlladdins/xll/docs/Excel4Macros/PIVOT.ADD.DATA.md

 **Remarks**

--   If name is not a valid PivotTable name, then the \#VALUE! error
+  - > If name is not a valid PivotTable name, then the \#VALUE\! error
     > value is returned.

--   If field\_name is not a valid field for the current PivotTable
+  - > If field\_name is not a valid field for the current PivotTable
-    > report then the \#VALUE! error value is returned.
+    > report then the \#VALUE\! error value is returned.

 >